 - I was using some social links that make my website so slow on loading progress!

 - I have too many images and css and js files that all make too many http requests!

-- reduce the http request: I put may css files into one file and reduce its size with CSS Minifier. you can also put your icons into a sprite and use background-image property to set them as image, in this case for example if you have 10 icons and it means 10 http request, it reduce to only one http request.
+- Reduce the http request: I put many CSS files into one file and reduce its size with CSS Minifier.
+You can also put your icons into a sprite and use background-image property to set them as image, in this case for example if you have 10 icons and it means 10 http requests, it reduces to only one http request.

-- use a CDN: I sign Up in cloud flare CDN and change my nameservers of my domain into their nameservers with a free acount!
+- Use a CDN: I sign up in cloud flare CDN and change my nameservers of my domain into their nameservers with a free account!

 - Reduce the size of images: I use Smush.it to do this!

-- Expires headers: I go to IIS manager and connect to my website remotely and Add Expires headers to my http requests. now if you visit my website, my resources download only for one time, and then for other requests their would be read from your local storage.
+- Expires headers: I go to IIS manager and connect to my website remotely and Add Expires headers to my http requests.
+Now if you visit my website, my resources download only for one time, and then for other requests, they would be read from your local storage.

-- Etags : Etag or Entity tag is used to show to the browser the version of the resource that has been into cache, and checks it, if it was different form the cache version, downloads the new one!
+- Etags : Etag or Entity tag is used to show to the browser the version of the resource that has been into cache, and checks it, if it was different from the cache version, downloads the new one!

-now the problem is: Etags make the size of http headers so heavy! and this is your solution in IIS: Remove ETags from the Http Response by setting a blank ETag header.
+Now the problem is: Etags makes the size of http headers so heavy!
+And this is your solution in IIS: Remove ETags from the Http Response by setting a blank ETag header.
 In IIS Manager, right click Web Site (or any folder), click Properties, select HttpHeaders tab, add Custom Http Header called ETag but leave the value blank (a space is enough) !!